mrash/afl-cov/README.md

 ## Contact
 All feature requests and bug fixes are managed through github issues tracking.
-However, you can email me (michael.rash_AT_gmail.com), or reach me through Twitter ([@michaelrash](https://twitter.com/michaelrash)).
+However, you can also email me (michael.rash_AT_gmail.com), or reach me through Twitter ([@michaelrash](https://twitter.com/michaelrash)).